Validator Slashing

 Potential issues:

 Unintended Slashing: Client bugs could cause unintended slashing.
-Example: Prysm bug caused slashing.

-False Accusations: Protocols prevent, but theoretically possible.
+False Accusations: Protocols aim to prevent this, but it is theoretically possible.

 Recovery Complexity: Exiting and recovering after slashing takes time.